Traumatic Brain Injury

 Here at the Brain Treatment Center Dallas, Dr. Miller and his staff offer MeRT treatment protocols for traumatic brain injuries.
 MeRT is a unique and improved version of TMS (Transcranial Magnetic Stimulation).
 This treatment is a much more individualized approach to brain modulation tailored to the patient’s needs based on frequency, location, and power used.
 TMS modulates the brain’s electrical activity by using magnetic fields that pass through the scalp from an electromagnetic coil, however, it is important to note that TMS is a generalized approach to neuromodulation because it can only target a single location in the brain with a single frequency.
 We perform a quantitative EEG before treatment so that we can get a precise look at YOUR brain to customize a treatment protocol specifically for you.

-While the neuromodulation equipment used in the MeRT has been cleared by the FDA in the treatment of depression that has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
+While the neuromodulation equipment used has been cleared by the FDA in the treatment of depression that has been resistant to medications, it may also be used off-label for other disorders in the practice of medicine.
 These include traumatic brain injury and other brain disorders.

 Once we complete treatment, there is not usually a need for any follow-up treatment for traumatic brain injury.